 Founded in 2012, Snowflake is a SaaS-based data platform that can run on any of the major cloud providers like Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP.)
 In its simplest form, Snowflake helps you consolidate and aggregate your data into a single, centralized platform to tackle analytics use cases.
 These workloads include data warehousing, data lakes, data engineering, application development, data sharing, and business intelligence.

 What is Redshift?

-Snowflake stores a portion of every data set locally within these clusters.
-Micro partitions are then used to optimize all data and compress it into a columnar storage format so that it can be kept within cloud storage.
-In addition to this, Snowflake automatically tackles everything from file size, compression, structure, metadata, statistics, and nearly every other data object that is not directly visible to the user.
+Snowflake stores a portion of every dataset locally within these clusters and uses micro partitions to optimize and compress all your data into a columnar storage format.
+Everything from file sizing, compression, structure, metadata, statistics, and every other data object that is not directly visible to you is automatically handled by Snowflake.